Background pattern

 • Persistent diarrhea

-• Nervous system problems (for example, tremor, lack of coordination, difficulty speaking, muscle stiffness, worsening muscle spasms)
+• Nervous system problems (such as tremors, lack of coordination, difficulty speaking, muscle stiffness, and worsening of muscle spasms).

 Other side effects may include: